 The researchers found more screen-time was associated with worse sleep for 600 participants in their study.
 Exposure to blue light before sleep delayed the production of melatonin, an important hormone that helps you fall asleep and stay asleep longer.

 Limiting screen time before bed is critical.
-If you do need to use your phone or computer before falling asleep, using blue light reducing glasses will help your body counteract the negative effects of looking at your screen.
+If you do need to use your phone or computer before falling asleep, using blue light reducing glasses or a special screen protector (like those from Swanwick Sleep or Ocushield) will help your body counteract the negative effects of looking at your screen.

 Fact # 3 – Insomnia is Linked to Sleep Apnea, Anxiety and Depression